 Lead students through the “Campus Food Rescue” activity with guided instructions.
 Check out “Pro Tips” for additional help.

 - Determine who and how many students/staff are participating.
 Use the Campus Food Rescue Sign Up Sheet

 - Peer education and marketing

 - Communicating and developing a plan with a partner organization

 2. Meet Your School’s Decision Makers

-Set up a meeting with your principal and custodial staff to obtain permission and discuss the best way to incorporate a food rescue program into your current lunchtime routine.
+Set up a meeting with your principal and custodial staff to get permission and discuss the best way to add a food rescue program into your current lunchtime routine.

 3. Connect With a Partner